AmerBellioum/Effectiveness-of-Delta-Hedging/README.md

 The delta-hedge is clearly the most effective for short-dated options that are far ITM or OTM as PnL suffers the least then.
 The effectiveness of delta-hedging drops with both increasing time to maturity and moneyness tending to 1 - although it increases at a greater rate with time to maturity.

+The volatility mispricing and gamma error both appear to increase with longer-dated option contracts and also increase (but to a lesser degree) near ATM contracts.

+The standard deviation of the PnL over all time periods seems to similarly be most amplified at longer-dated contracts - although more particularly on the lower moneyness side.
+This similarly suggests that reliability of the hedge falls with longer maturity times - as the potential values can vary far more and hence are much riskier.

 ### Explanation of Observations - Effectiveness vs. Time to Maturity

 With a longer time to maturity, more error has a chance to accumulate.
 The mispricing of the option's delta over longer periods of time leads to compounding portfolio exposure for longer periods